 How Does the Government Learn of Non-Reportable Anticompetitive Mergers?

-In the absence of an HSR notification, the agencies become aware of possibly anticompetitive mergers through news reports, complaints from competitors or customers, information from other investigations, or, in some cases, self-reporting by the parties.
+In the absence of an HSR notification, the agencies become aware of possibly anticompetitive mergers through the companies own press releases, news reports, complaints from competitors or customers, information from other investigations, or, in some cases, self-reporting by the parties.

 Background of Otto Bock/Freedom Deal

 On September 22, 2017, Otto Bock and Freedom simultaneously executed a merger agreement and consummated their merger.
 The transaction did not require a pre-merger notification filing in the United States so the FTC did not have a chance to evaluate whether the acquisition was anticompetitive prior to the closing.
-But, shortly after the deal the target issued a press release that highlighted that the deal combined the #1 and #3 players in the field of prosthetics in the United States.
+But, shortly after the deal Otto Bock issued an ill advised press release that highlighted that the deal combined the #1 and #3 players in the field of prosthetics in the United States, led to market share gains and strengthened its leading position.
 Believing that “antitrust issues had already been clarified”, they closed the deal and then Otto Bock took steps to integrate Freedom’s business, including personnel, intellectual property, know-how, and other critical assets.

 Otto Bock made a number of arguments in its defense.
 First, it offered a divestiture of Freedom’s MPK assets to an identified buyer, which it argued eliminated the FTC’s allegations of purported harm.
 The FTC, however, rejected the remedy as insufficient.
 It also argued that the efficiencies would outweigh the procompetitive effects and that Freedom was a failing firm.